ONLYOFFICE/onlyoffice-suitecrm/README.md

 📘Learn more about JWT security in the [official documentation](https://api.onlyoffice.com/docs/docs-api/additional-api/signature/).

-## 📥 Using the plugin
+## 📥 Using the add-on

-Once the plugin is configured, you can view and edit documents directly in SuiteCRM:
+Once the add-on is configured, you can view and edit documents directly in SuiteCRM:

 1. Go to the **Documents** module.
 2. Open the **Detail View** of a document by clicking its file name.